AdobeDocs/experience-platform.en/help/edge/personalization/offer-decisioning/offer-decisioning-overview.md

       1. [Create a tag property](../../../tags/ui/administration/companies-and-properties.md)
       1. [Add the embed code](https://experienceleague.adobe.com/docs/core-services-learn/implementing-in-websites-with-launch/configure-launch/launch-add-embed.html)
-      1. Install and configure the Platform Web SDK extension with the Datastream you just created by selecting the configuration from the "Datastream" drop down.
+      1. Install and configure the Platform Web SDK extension with the Datastream you created by selecting the configuration from the "Datastream" dropdown.
 See the documentation on [extensions](../../../tags/ui/managing-resources/extensions/overview.md).

          ![install-aep-web-sdk-extension](./assets/install-aep-web-sdk-extension.png)